google/applied-machine-learning-intensive/v2/xx_career_development/05_linkedin_essentials_for_technical_students.md

 ---

-# What new skills can you add to your LinkedIn™?
+# What New Skills Can You Add to Your LinkedIn™?

 *  HTML
 *  Web app development